Speaking + Listening · highest value

 The zero-gate that catches people out: if your content scores zero, because you stay silent or say something irrelevant, the whole item scores zero with no further scoring.
 Fluency and pronunciation cannot rescue it.
 So the first rule is simple: always say something relevant, even a partial answer.

 Why it is double value: Repeat Sentence contributes to both your Speaking and your Listening score.
 Because your overall PTE score reflects performance across the whole test rather than a simple average, tasks that feed two skills give you the most leverage per question.
 With 10 to 12 items, this is one of the largest point pools in the exam.
-See how raw performance maps to your target on our PTE score chart.
+The AI scoring engine evaluates each trait independently, so see how raw performance maps to your target on our score chart, or jump straight to a strategy guide for 65, 79 or 90.

 On the “13-point” rubric